Shubham0315/Jenkins/InterviewQue.md

   - CI server releases deployable artifacts for testing with version
   - Success/failure report is generated
   - Continue to integrate and test the project continuously

+What is Jenkins and how it is used for CICD?
+-
+- Jenkins is an open-source automation server that helps developers build, test and deploy software efficiently.
+It is widely used in DevOps for CI/CD.
+It usually executes set of predefined steps e.g :- Compile Source code - Build JAR - Deploy to Websphere - Run test cases
+- Execution for steps here can be time/event based.
+- It allows to continuously deliver our application by providing powerful ways to define build pipelines.
+Also allows to monitor execution of steps and allows to stop process if any of the step fails.
+Can also send notifications for success/failure
+- Jenkins by supporting all SDLC process automates build and tests at rapid rate,
+- **Workflow**
+  - Code commit to SCR
+  - Jenkins detect change and triggers build
+  - Code is compiled, tested and packaged
+  - If test pass, jenkins deploy application to staging or prod
+  - Feedback is sent to developers for success/failure

+- Jenkins achieve the CI with the help of plugins and improves SDLC process
+- **_Features of Jenkins_**
+  - **CICD** :- Automates code deployment and integration, reducing manual effort
+  - **Plugin support** :- Plugins are the interfaces which allows jenkins to talk to other tools.
+Jenkins offers vast ecosystem of plugins to integrate with Git, docker, K8S, ansible
+  - **Pipeline as code** :- Jenkins support scripted and declarative pipelines for better automation and version control
+  - **Distributed builds** :- Jenkins can distribute workloads across multiple machines to improve efficiency

+Explain Jenkins Distributed architecture
+-
+- Jenkins follow master slave architecture to distribute workloads efficiently.
+- Beyond threshold, one jenkins instance is not enough to run all your jobs.
+So master-slave architecture allows jenkins to scale, handle multiple jobs simultaneously, by delegating tasks to multiple agents

+- **_Jenkins Master (Controller)_**
+  - Master node is central component responsible for managing jenkins config, scheduling build jobs, assigning jobs to agents, monitoring agents and build execution.
+  - It doesnt execute builds itself in large-scale setup
+  - Master instance is responsible for managing slaves

+- **_Jenkins Slave (Agent)_**
+  - It handles all requests from master.
+Slaves can be on different OS
+  - Executes build jobs assigned by master
+  - Runs tests, compiles code and pckage apps
+  - Reports job status back to master

+- **Workflow**
+  - Chnages are pushed to repo by dev
+  - Jenkins master detects changes and triggers pipeline job as per webhook or SCM polling
+  - Master assigns job to agents based on labels, workload and job config
+  - Agent executes build - Compiles code, run tests and deploy artifacts
+  - Agents send results back to master using logs

+- **_Jenkins Master-Slave communication_**
+  - **SSH** :- For linux based agents
+  - **Docker containers**
+  - **K8S Agents** :- Dynamic scaling with cloud infrastructure